rs-delve/rs-delve.github.io/_drafts/2020-08-17-local-transmission-rates.md

 ## *WORK IN PROGRESS.
 NOT TO BE DISTRIBUTED.*

 ### Aim
-As the UK pivots to a more localised strategy to manage the Covid-19 epidemic, it is important to understand localised rates of transmissions in individual local authorities.
+As the UK pivots to a more localised strategy to manage the Covid-19 epidemic, it is important to understand localised rates of transmissions.
-This can be an important component of an effective monitoring system and allows to more quickly identify hotspots where there are elevated levels of transmissions.
+This can be a component of an effective monitoring system and allows to more quickly identify hotspots where there are elevated levels of transmissions.

-A standard measure of the rate of transmission is given by the effective reproduction number Rt.
+It can also be a useful tool for the public to understand where infections are growing and to adapt their behaviour accordingly.

+We have developed a [system](https://rs-delve.github.io/Rmap) to estimate localised rates of transmissions, and to use these to do short-term forecasts of incidence rates in local authorities.
+The system is based on a Bayesian statistical model for estimating the effective reproduction number Rt in individual local authorities and using these to forecast incidence rates.
-However, estimating Rt reliably across small areas with low incidences is difficult because of the low information content in the data, as well as because of sensitivities to random local events.
+Estimating Rt reliably across small areas with low incidences is difficult because of the low information content in the data, interactions across areas, as well as because of sensitivities to random local events.

-### Methods

-We aim to develop a Bayesian method to reliably estimate Rt across local authorities with appropriately quantified uncertainties.

-#### Data

-We use publicly available Pillar 1+2 case count time series:
-*   312 lower-tier local authorities (LTLA) in England,
-*   14 NHS Health Board level in Scotland, and
-*   22 Unitary local authorities in Wales

-#### Model

-At its core, our model uses a renewal equation formulation of epidemic dynamics within each local authority, building on the method of Cori et al (2013) (https://doi.org/10.1093/aje/kwt133).
-In addition,
-*   We use a spatio-temporal Gaussian process to model correlations in effective reproduction numbers across neighbouring local authorities and across neighbouring points in time.
-*   We use a cross-coupled metapopulation approach to model infections crossing local authority boundaries.

-### Limitations

-There are a number of limitations to our current approach, mostly due to limitations in the fidelity and detail of the publicly available data.
-*   Testing capacity and regimes in the UK has changed over time.
-This is particularly salient in the difference between Pillar 1 and Pillar 2 tests, and in the widening application of Pillar 2 tests, initially in healthcare workers, then to key workers, and now to the wider community.
-*   Particularly, delays between infections and test results are unknown, different across Pillars 1 and 2, and across time.
-*   NHS Test and Trace and outbreak investigations mean that testing is now more targeted, and, from the perspective of understanding rates of transmissions from case counts, can introduce biases.
-*   Uncertainties in Rt in local authorities are high and sensitive to random local events.
+Further description of our method can be found [here](https://rs-delve.github.io/Rmap/data-methods.html).

 ### Map

 <style>
 .map-container {
     position: relative;